hehrich/automated-twin-tracking/README.md

 Run the Script: Execute either Python file within a Python environment.

 ### Part 1: Identification and tracking
-Example: `python Identification_and_tracking.py --numfram 6 dump.shear.*` would apply the algorithm to 6 frames of the dump file range.
+Example: `python Identification_and_tracking.py dump.shear.* --numfram 6 -L hcp` would apply the algorithm to 6 frames of the dump file range, expecting a HCP lattice as the materials base lattice structure.

 Run `python Identification_and_tracking.py -h` to see all available flags.